laro/Cilia/1 Basics/7 Literals.md

     - `'Ä'` is a non-ASCII Latin-1 character literal, a `Char8`.
 (Can implicitly be converted to `Char16` and `Char32`.)
     - `'Ω'` is a `Char16` character literal.
 (Can implicitly be converted to `Char32`.)
     - `'𝄞'` is a `Char32` character literal.
-    - `'👮🏻'` is an _invalid_ character literal, as it is a grapheme clusters consisting of multiple code points.
+    - `'👮🏻'` is an _invalid_ character literal, as it is a grapheme cluster consisting of multiple code points.
 Use the string literal `"👮🏻"` instead.

 ### Array
 - `[1, 2, 3]` is an array (here an `Int[3]`),